-1. Create and return a new Array object exactly as if the standard built-in constructor Array was used in a new expression with the same arguments (15.4.2).
+1. Create and return a new Array object exactly as if the array constructor had been called with the same arguments (15.4.2).

 15.4.2 The Array Constructor

 When Array is called as part of a new expression, it is a constructor: it initialises the newly created object.